 Notification Requirement Notes Violation of a land use control that results in a release of hazardous materials or actual exposure of personnel to hazardous materials (LUCP) No land use control violation resulted in a release of hazardous material or actual exposure of personnel to hazardous materials, so no notification or reporting was required.
-Changes to the LUCP (LUCP, ROD Amendment) There were no changes to the LUCP in FY22, so no notification was required.
+Changes to the LUCP (LUCP, ROD Amendment) There was one change to the LUCP in FY23.
+OCN-LUCP-2023-001 was issued to remove the discussion of overnight use of the USFWS bunkhouses and the requirements associated with obtaining approval of such use.
+The revision was necessary since the USFWS discontinued use of the bunkhouses and they were removed from the site.
+The regulatory agencies were notified of the change and provided approval of the OCN.
 Violation of a land use control that compromises remedy integrity (LUCP) No land use control violation resulted in compromise to remedy integrity.
-There were three trespass incidents associated with RMA treatment system buildings; however, there was no damage to the treatment systems requiring notification.
+There were two trespass incidents associated with RMA treatment system buildings; however, there was no damage to the treatment systems requiring notification.
 See Section 7.4.1 for additional detail.

-Table 8.0-1FY22 Notifications

-Notification Requirement Notes Activity inconsistent with land use control requirements or objectives (ROD Amendment, LUCP) No activities inconsistent with land use control requirements or objectives were identified.
+Activity inconsistent with land use control requirements or objectives (ROD Amendment, LUCP) No activities inconsistent with land use control requirements or objectives were identified.
 Actions that may interfere with land use controls (ROD Amendment, LUCP) No activities were identified that would interfere with land use controls, so no notification was required.

+Table 8-1 FY23 Notifications (continued)

-Emergency overnight stay on site (LUCP) There were no emergency stays during FY22, so no notification was required.
-The bunkhouses have been abandoned and are no longer in use.
+Notification Requirement Notes Emergency overnight stay on site (LUCP) There were no emergency stays during FY23, so no notification was required.
+The bunkhouses have been abandoned and removed from RMA.
 Excavation of the Buried Lake Sediments Site SSA-3b (LUCP) There was no excavation at site SSA-3b, so no notification was required.
-Excavation of abandoned sanitary sewer line (LUCP) There were no excavations involving the abandoned sanitary sewer during FY22, so no notification was required.
-Construction of a new culvert on 72 nd Avenue took place near the location where the abandoned sanitary sewer crosses under the road.
-Although the sewer was not expected to be encountered, the regulatory agencies were notified on April 20, 2022 of the potential for disturbance during construction.
-See Section 7.4.3 for additional detail.
+Excavation of abandoned sanitary sewer line (LUCP) There were no excavations involving the abandoned sanitary sewer during FY23, so no notification was required.
 Dredging in Lower Derby Lake (LUCP) No dredging occurred so no notification was required.
 Changes to the LUCP or proposed land use changes inconsistent with land use control objectives of the selected remedy (ROD Amendment, LUCP) There were no changes to land use inconsistent with land use control objectives of the selected remedy.
 Activity that might damage or impair the proper function of the caps/covers (LUCP) Notifications were made in accordance with the post-closure plans or Long-Term Care Plan.
 Discovery of unexploded ordnance (UXO) or repeated discovery of Material Documented as an Explosive Hazard (MDEH) within same area (LUCP) There was no discovery of UXO or MDEH so no notification was required.